 First, you should consider how to reduce breastfeeding at night.
 If you stop cold turkey you may have problems with engorged breasts and a very fussy and confused baby.
 There are several different methods to continue breastfeeding and sleeping through the night.

 If your baby falls asleep while breastfeeding then you can try introducing sleep cues to start preparing them to sleep on their own.
 Try bringing a stuffed animal or soft blanket to bed with you when you are nursing your baby.
 Play some music every night when you are putting them to sleep.

 How to Reduce Breastfeeding at Night

-Make sure to think of a well-structured plan before you actually begin the process.
-If your baby is accustomed to nursing regularly through the night, you should gradually reduce feedings and snuggle time so it is not a harsh shock to them.
+Make sure to think of a well-structured plan before you begin the process.
+If your baby is accustomed to nursing regularly through the night, you should gradually reduce feedings and snuggle time so it’s not a harsh shock to them.
 Once you have a system in place, be consistent and you can expect to see some results within a week or two.